PanPraescribens/primitive-survival/README.md

 Version 2.5.7 Updates

 - New: Common configuration file ..\VintagestoryData\ModConfig\primitivesurvival.json to configure raft speed, prevent altars from dropping gold, customize traps and fishing - thanks @techrabbit, @Quixjote
+- New: Polish translation courtesy of @qexow!
 - New: Some code refactoring
 - New: Right click pick up raft - thanks @PapaCheddar
 - New: fish fillets as bait for traps and fishing - thanks Ketrai
 - Fixed: Bug in German language file - thanks @Kiava
 - Fixed: Raft not always reverting to default orientation (raft-north) when you break it - Thanks @Gox
 - Fixed: fishing hooks, lures, nails, spikes dont smelt back into the original materials but some sub labeled material... (and wont stack with actual metal) - thanks @TechRabbit
 - Fixed: changed POI on pit traps like I did to snares/deadfalls to eliminate the farm life conflict - thanks Thranos!
+- Fixed: small bug in handbook guide - thanks @qexow!
 - Fixed: Reworked lantern recipe so handbook links would function correctly
 - Tweak: Slowed down the raft.
 - Tweak: Different fish stack sizes - catfish = 16, bass,bluegill,mutated = 64, the rest = 32.
 Thanks @l33tmaan